PotatoSoKawaii/p43s-ubuntu-disablegpu/README.md

 ## via ACPI Calls based on [N0madK](https://forums.lenovo.com/t5/ThinkPad-P-and-W-Series-Mobile/Disable-NVIDIA-P520-on-the-P43s-ACPI-Calls/m-p/4545175)
 This step is very simple.
 Edit your `/etc/default/grub` and add this line `acpi_osi="!Linux-Lenovo-NV-HDMI-Audio"` to your CMDLine such as `GRUB_CMDLINE_LINUX_DEFAULT='quiet splash acpi_osi="!Linux-Lenovo-NV-HDMI-Audio"'` notice how the cmdline has double quote like `GRUB_CMDLINE_LINUX_DEFAULT="quiet splash"`? change it to single quote `'` like so `GRUB_CMDLINE_LINUX_DEFAULT='quiet splash'` then add the following `acpi_osi="!Linux-Lenovo-NV-HDMI-Audio"`.
 Save the file and proceed with `update-grub` command and restart.
 You shall proceed to the next step.
 ## via SSDT Patching based on [Major Hayden](https://major.io/2020/01/24/disable-nvidia-gpu-thinkpad-t490/)
-I don't know if this step is necessary.. but you may try.
+Before proceed to this step, please do the above `via ACPI Calls method` step.
+This step won't work well without it.
 `TL:DR`
 I have simplified the process of SSDT Patching from the original author.
-What you have to do is to download the file here and run these commands in your terminal. and then, add this to your GRUB boot entry which is located at `/boot/grub/grub.cfg`.
-You might want to do the `via ACPI Calls` method first and then go back to this step, else the `update-grub` command will rewrite the grub configuration and you might wanna restart this step.
-Next
+What you have to do is to download the file from repository by running `git clone https://github.com/PotatoSoKawaii/p43s-ubuntu-disablegpu.git`.
+Next copy the downloaded file, `acpi_override` to `/boot/` by running `sudo cp p43s-ubuntu-disablegpu/acpi_override /boot/`.
+Next step, edit the grub configuration file in `/boot/grub/grub.cfg` and add `/boot/acpi_override` to your Ubuntu boot entry after the `initrd` such as `initrd	/boot/acpi_override /boot/initrd.img-5.4.0-54-generic`.
+NOTE THAT THE ACPI_PATCH IS IN FRONT.
+Lastly, restart your laptop.
+Run `nvidia-smi` to confirm.
+If it's disabled, you will then receive this message `NVIDIA-SMI has failed because it couldn't communicate with the NVIDIA driver.
+Make sure that the latest NVIDIA driver is installed and running.`.
+If any updates alter the grub configuration in `/etc/default/grub` or you did an `update-grub`, therefore you should repeat the adding `acpi_override` step in the `/boot/grub/grub.cfg`.
 # Supported Device
 - P43s
 - P53s
 - T490 with Nvidia GPU
 - T590 with Nvidia GPU
-<br>`Not sure about others but might work out the same if you know what you're doing.`
+<br>`NOTE that the downloadable file only works with these models.`